thibaultmg/acm-rag-content/docs/acm/2.15/release_notes/main.md

 Management on the AWS Marketplace offers billing consistency, flexible resource consumption, and cost efficiency.

+- Purchase from the AWS Marketplace, then you can install `MultiClusterHub` resources and manage your clusters.
+To view the overall consumption, go to console.redhat.com.
+Click **Subscriptions Usage** \> **OpenShift**.
+Select **Variant: Red Hat Advanced Cluster Management** from the drop-down menu.

+- Use the Attach feature with Red Hat OpenShift Lightspeed, a generative AI-powered virtual assistant for Red Hat OpenShift Container Platform, to add managed cluster resource details as context for questions.
+See the Red Hat OpenShift Lightspeed installation documentation to learn how to install Lightspeed.
+After installing, click **Infrastructure**
+  \> **Clusters** \> **Cluster details** on any managed cluster page to access the assistant.
+The Attach feature automatically adds the relevant cluster YAML file details from the `ManagedCluster` and `ManagedClusterInfo` resource to the agent conversation.

 ### New features and enhancements for each component

 Some features and components are identified and released as Technology